hongzhonglu/vivarium/doc/getting_started.rst

 .. image:: ./_static/shifter_compartment_crop.png
     :width: 100%
     :alt: A five by two grid of plots, each showing a variable value versus time.
-Three plots are boxed in red, showing the following.
-We see glucose quickly being consumed.
-Once glucose is consumed, LacY expression steps up and lactose in the environment is depleted.
+A red box surrounds three plots showing the following.
+We see glucose levels drop precipitously.
+Once glucose runs out, LacY expression steps up and lactose levels begin dropping.

-Here notice that the glucose around the cell is quickly consumed, after which LacY expression increases.
+Here notice that the glucose levels near the cells drop precipitously, after which LacY expression increases.
 Then, the cell consumes the surrounding glucose, as we expected.

 Using Shepherd
 ==============